Crowd Control Barrier - Loose Leg

 The loose leg variation of the crowd control barrier gives you a completely detachable crowd barrier foot.
 This is fantastic for transportation and storage, however we do also sell a fixed leg crowd control barrier, which has the feet permanently attached to the barrier.

-Whether you want them galvanised as standard, painted or powder coated, we’ve got you covered.
+Whether you want them pre-galvanised as standard, painted or powder coated, we’ve got you covered.
 Just let us know what you want and we’ll do all the work.
 If your interested in advertising on your crowd barriers using specially printed banners then please get in touch.
+Pre-galvanised material is the most cost-effective solution.
+This means that the barrier is made using galvanised steel coils, which are then rolled into tube.
+These tubes are then welded together to form the barrier.
+Pre-galvanised barriers will age & weather quicker then a powder coated alternative, so where apperance is vital make sure you use a powder coated barrier.

 To fit alongside all of our crowd control barriers we offer a range of walkthrough crowd barriers, also known as hoop barriers, to give you a compete crowd control solution.